 If we're being perfectly honest, very few people have the genetics or the income to look like these guys.
 This isn't what most of us can aspire to with our wellness goals.
 But, regardless of what our bodies look like, wellness is important for each of us.
 Fitness and exercise are critical for a healthy lifestyle, and a critical part of living a well-rounded life.

-The Cost of Being Buff: Class' Role in Wellness Goals
+The Cost of Being Buff: Money's Role in Wellness Goals

 One of the key details that gets left out of most mainstream fashion discussion is that being able to go to a gym, eat a well-rounded diet, and consume exercise supplements is expensive.
 So many men's publications start with the assumption that guys can easily afford a gym membership or otherwise have access to thousands of dollars worth of exercise equipment.
 Consider this cost breakdown for what someone might pay in a month to achieve the cultural ideal beach body:

 To be honest, that's being pretty conservative.
 Supplements, for example, could easily run $200-300 per month if you go for

 It's as though we've decided as a culture that fitness and wellness– and the ability to achieve the ideal physical form– is reserved for those with the time and funds to be able to achieve it.
 There's a double standard, especially for women, but for men as well, to be able to look a certain way, and those who can't due to time or financial constraints are often harshly criticized for it.
 How often have you seen memes or posts on Facebook about how a heavy set person can buy soda or junk food on public assistance?
 We've equated weight and diet with laziness, without recognizing the role that wealth, leisure, and education play into being able to live a healthy lifestyle.